linode/docs/docs/guides/development/deno/how-to-install-and-use-deno/index.md

 ---
 slug: how-to-install-and-use-deno
-title: "How to Install and Use Deno"
+title: "Install and Use the Deno Javascript Runtime (Node.JS Alternative)"
 description: 'This guide introduces the Deno JavaScript runtime and compares it to Node.js.
 It also explains how to install and use Deno.'
 keywords: ['what is Deno', 'Deno vs Node.js', 'install Deno', 'how to use Deno']
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
 authors: ["Jeff Novotny"]
-published: 2022-12-15
+published: 2023-08-29
 modified_by:
   name: Linode
 external_resources: